How Long Does Adoption Take in Yukon? Realistic Timelines by Pathway

 Typical timeline:

-• Waiting for a foreign match: 1–4+ years depending on the country program
+- Waiting for a foreign match: Varies substantially by country program

-• Foreign adoption process (travel, legal proceedings): 1–12 months depending on country
+- Foreign adoption process (travel, legal proceedings): Varies by country

-Total from start: 4–10 years is not an unusual outcome.
+Total from start: Can take several years.
 Some country programs have suspended entirely mid-process.

 What Causes Delays at Every Stage